VincenzoMarcovecchio/portfolio-v2/content/Form_validation.md

 ```

-Input's and labels have been wrapped inside another div for styling purposes and notice at the bottom the submit button.
+Inputs and labels have been wrapped inside another div for styling purposes and notice at the bottom the submit button.
 That's it for the markup, we should get into a bit of javascript now.
-Our next move will be creating a file component where our form will be stored.
+Our next move will be creating a component where our form will be stored.
 This component is going to be called Contact and it's going to be a functional component where we will
 import `useState` from the react library and `axios` for submitting the form data

 ```